Spiced warming coffee recipe

 While many high street flavoured coffees are sickly-sweet (some contain over 50g of sugar!), we can create delicious versions easily at home.
 All you need is a fragrant mix of spices, with no need for lashings of added sugar or syrup (by all means add a small amount of sugar or honey if you fancy, though).

-Nutmeg has also some pretty impressive properties.
-Scientific studies suggest that this warming spice may be able to protect us from certain strains of bacteria.
-Studies in labs show that nutmeg has antibacterial properties against bacteria that contribute to dental cavities and gut inflammation.
+Nutmeg also has some pretty impressive properties.
+Studies show that nutmeg has antibacterial properties against bacteria that contribute to dental cavities and gut inflammation.
 All good reasons why we should spice up our daily cuppa!

 Watch Liz make a warming spiced coffee